TomerFi/alexa_skill_ask_my_pc/README.md

 Take a look at the *Service Request* window, find and write down the value of the *userId* parameter.

 #### Creating and deploying our skill
+Download this repository as a zip file and extract it wherever you want, open the folder *src, main, java, askmypc* and open the file *AskMyPcSpeechlet.java* in any text editor:
+- Edit the value of *APPLICATIONID*
+- Edit the value of *USERID*
+with the application and user ids you wrote down [here](#setting-up-a-skill-interface-with-alexa) and save the file.</br>
+This is actually how we limit our skill to recieve requests only from our own skill and our own user.</br>
+Open a Command Prompt windows and navigate to location you've extracted the downloaded zip file, make sure you are in the same folder of the *pom.xml* file which in the maven instructions file on how to create the package.</br>
+Type **mvn package**, if you did everything correctly you are suppose to see the package being build by Maven.</br>
+Once the build is finished and you see a *BUILD SUCCESS* message on the Command Prompt window, you can close this window and go back to the extracted zip file.</br>
+You should see a new folder created named *target*, open it and copy the following to your Tomcat server folder:
+- Copy the file *AskMyPc-1.0.0.jar* to the folder *webapps/ROOT/WEB-INF/lib*.
+This is the skill itself.
+- Copy the folder *conf_files* to the folder *webapps/ROOT/WEB-INF*.
+This folder holds the configuration file you'll use to map actions to slot values.
+I've added a couple of examples for this configutarion file [here](#example-settings-of-the-skill).
+That's it.
+You skill is now deployed to your web server, not we need to start the server.

+#### Start Tomcat web server
+Navigate to your tomcat folder and open the subfolder called *bin*.
+You will find two *.bat* files for your use:
+- *startup.bat* to start your server.
+- *shutdown.bat* to stop your server.
+If you choose to work with the binary distributaion of tomcat like me, and not as a windows service.
+The web server won't start itself when you computer boot up, you'll have to run the *startup.bat* file manually or create some kind of schedule for it.
+I just prefered creating a shortcut on my desktop and double clicking it whenever I want the server running, I actually never shutdown my pc, so the server is always on anyways.

 ### Example settings of the skill
 #### Example 1: Alexa ask computer to start excel